-If you would like to have a workshop like this in your area, please use this link to email me.
+If you would like a workshop like this to be offered in your area, please use this link to email me.
 Request Workshop

 A 2-Day, Polymer Clay Workshop